aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 ![](lru-cache-scaled500.png?raw=true)

-**NB**: We are about to ask you to go back and update your LinkedList implementation.
-However, you should **not** have to change the way it interacts with your HashMap.
-The LinkedList's interface should be mostly unchanged, and nothing we're about to ask you to do should break your HashMap implementation.

 We'll have two data structures to keep in sync now, which is a little more complicated.
 But the upside is that our hash map will allow us to jump into the middle of the linked list instantly, in `O(1)` time.